 - Consistency is key.
 A study shows that 91% of the best business bloggers publish at least once weekly or more.* Delivering quality content continuously can be a challenge, but it pays to keep posting unique and creative content over time.
 B2B content marketers know that keeping up with a documented content marketing plan is a fundamental way to build relationships with customers and maintain site traffic.

-- Success is determined from the metrics, not consumer opinions.
+- Success is determined from the metrics of a business which can be monitored on Hosted ELK, not consumer opinions.
 While the importance of creating visually appealing and compelling content is known on both sides, B2B marketers measure a campaign’s success not only on the initial consumer response, but also on the ROI it generates for the company.

 - Whether your intent is to increase your reach or boost sales revenue, your content must be centered on set goals and include a call to action (CTA).
 Your content should entice your consumer and draw them closer to purchasing your product/service.
 Any company can send a beautifully crafted email, but a B2B marketer would not consider it a success unless the receivers engaged with the content and helped them reach their set goal.